You Got Served: Plot

-At the Big Bounce Competition, many crews impress the judges in the qualifying rounds, including Wade's crew.
-Liyah talks with Mr. Rad about David and Elgin's problems, and Mr. Rad reveals that he has already taken care of the situation with Emerald as he put a call in to his friend at the LAPD, Mr. Chuck.
-Mr. Rad tells Liyah that the duo will need to work out their problems or Wade will win the competition and effectively beat them again.
-As this conversation is happening, David's crew is eliminated after two slip-ups, while Elgin's crew makes it to the finals.

-David and Liyah are then in a diner talking about David being eliminated from the competition.
-Rashann runs in to tell them that Lil Saint has been shot and they need to find Rico to tell him the news and head to the hospital.
-At the hospital, the crew finds out that Lil Saint has died after being shot in a drive-by.
-The next day, Rico tells Elgin that they should reunite the crew in honor of Lil' Saint.
-David arrives a few minutes later, asked by Liyah to try to end the feud, but explains that by the rules of the competition, they must compete with their initial crews and are not allowed to add members.
-David and Elgin still refuse to forgive each other.
+Many crews, including Wade's, impress the judges in the qualifying rounds of the Big Bounce.
+Meanwhile, Liyah discloses David and Elgin's problems to Mr. Rad, who reveals that his friend, an off-duty LAPD officer named Mr. Chuck, will handle Emerald and explains that the duo must resolve their issues to avoid further defeat.
+Meanwhile, David's crew is eliminated after two slip-ups, while Elgin's crew proceeds to the finals.
+While Liyah and David are discussing his elimination in a diner, Rashann rushes in, revealing that Lil' Saint was fatally wounded in a drive-by shooting.
+The next day, Rico suggests that Elgin reunite the crew to honor Lil' Saint.
+David arrives shortly afterwards, but explains that they must compete with their initial crews without adding members.

-Elgin's crew, renamed "The Lil' Saints", compete at the Big Bounce finals, hosted by Wade Robson and Lil' Kim.
-After multiple crews perform their routine, the winner is revealed to be a tie between "The Lil' Saints" and "Wade's Crew".
-Both crews refuse a tie, and Lil' Kim (advised by Mr. Rad), declares a head-to-head battle competition, with no rules.
-The no-rules effect allows other people to join the battling crews.
-David asks to join Elgin's crew, and although Elgin initially refuses, Rico reasons with Elgin by saying they can’t win without David.
-Elgin then forgives and allows David on his team.

-They battle Wade's crew, dedicating the battle to Lil' Saint, and win after receiving the crowd's loudest approval.
-Elgin gives his blessing for David and Liyah to be together.
-Wade and Max confront the winners saying that David and Elgin got lucky by winning.
-David replies, "Y'all just mad, 'cause today, you suckas got served."
-As the crowd chants "served", Wade and Max leave in shame and David and Elgin celebrate their victory with their friends and family while holding their $50,000 check.
+The Big Bounce finals, hosted by Wade Robson and Lil' Kim, features multiple crews performing their routines.
+When Elgin's crew (renamed "The Lil' Saints") and Wade's crew tie for the win, Lil' Kim declares a head-to-head battle competition with no rules, effectively allowing others to join the battling crews.
+David asks to join Elgin's crew; despite Elgin's initial refusal, Rico stresses David's importance, and Elgin forgivingly invites him.
+Inspired by their namesake, the Lil' Saints win after receiving the crowd's loudest approval.
+After Elgin accepts David and Liyah as a couple, Wade and Max confront them, insisting they just got lucky.
+David retorts, "Y'all just mad, 'cause today, you suckas got served."
+As the crowd chants "served", Wade and Max depart and David and Elgin celebrate their $50,000 check with their friends and family.